BerriesNCats/counterpoint/README.md

-# counterpoint
+# Counterpoint

-## Simple work in progress modeling of a counterpoint generator
+### Work in progress modeling of a counterpoint generator